- WORK IN PROGRESS. This tracklist is made of songs appearing in handwritten papers and known sequences of the album, with the addition of songs eventually recorded around that project. ###

 guests are written down, the name of Nutt-So is scratched.
 So 2Pac

-decided in the last moments of his project, to include this new solo
+decided in the last moments of this project, to include the recently made solo

-version, probably just recorded, instead of the Nutt-So version which he
+version, instead of the Nutt-So version which he

-the notes of "All New Heat".
+wanted for the soundtrack (cf. "All New Heat" tracklist brackets).
 This chorus version could have been made

 - Samples :